namboy94/toktokkie/doc/extra/scripts/anime-updater.md

 Afterwards, it searches the specified search engines for new episodes of the show.
 If any are found, they are downloaded and renamed according to the naming scheme seen above.

+## RSS Function

+The script can also be used to generate an OPML file that can be imported by most RSS Readers from the script configuration.

+To do this, just call the command like you would when updating, but add the 'rss' command line argument as well.